toddjordan/guides/source/testing/testing-components.md

 </form>
 ```

-Here's an example test that asserts that the specified `createComment` action
+Here's an example test that asserts that the specified `externalAction` function
-is sent when the component's internal `submit` action is triggered by making use
+is invoked when the component's internal `submitComment` action is triggered by making use
 of a test double (dummy function):

 ```tests/unit/components/comment-form/component-test.js